The Wolfram Language Plugin works with a wide range of JetBrains products like, e.g., IDEA, CLion, PyCharm,

 Install a JetBrains IDE

 If you start from scratch, download IntelliJ IDEA here.
 If you don’t have a licence for the Ultimate Edition, the free Community Edition is perfectly fine.
-All IntelliJ products are available for Windows, macOS, and Linux.
+All JetBrains IDEs are available for Windows, macOS, and Linux.
 The Wolfram Language Plugin will work with IDE versions 2018.3 or newer.

 Install the Wolfram Language Plugin

-Once you started your IntelliJ IDE, you will see the initial Welcome screen.
+Once you started the IDE, you will see the initial Welcome screen.

 Click on Configure | Plugins, search for “Wolfram Language” in the Marketplace tab (version 2019 or later) or use Browse repositories (version 2018).
 If you haven’t used IntelliJ IDEA previously, then open File | Settings | Plugins.

 Install the Wolfram Language Plugin and restart IntelliJ IDEA to finish the installation.

 The Wolfram Language Plugin updates automatically to the latest version once it is available on the Jetbrains Plugin Repository.
 Newer version of the plugin might require an up-to-date IDE and, therefore, it is advised to use the latest version of IntelliJ IDEA.
 Once a new version of the plugin is available, the IDE shows a notification.

 Upgrading from version 2.4.4 or earlier